dataresearchcenter/followthemoney/docs/docs/cli.md

 cat people_of_interest.csv | ftm map-csv people_of_interest.yml | ftm aggregate
 ```

+See the [mappings documentation](mappings.md) for more detail the mapping syntax and usage.

 ## Exporting entities to Excel or CSV

 FollowTheMoney data can be exported to tabular formats, such as modern Excel (XLSX) files, and comma-separated values (CSV).
 Since each schema of entities has a different set of properties it makes sense to turn each schema into a separate table: `People` go into one, `Directorships` into another.